Mind-Muscle Connection: Science or Bro-Science?

 The Bottom Line

-The mind-muscle connection isn't bro-science, but it's not magic either.
-It's a legitimate training tool backed by research, most effective when applied strategically rather than universally.
+The mind-muscle connection isn't bro-science, but it isn't magic either.
+It's a legitimate training tool backed by research, most effective when applied strategically rather than universally—on isolation work and lighter loads, not your heaviest compounds.

-Like any technique, it requires consistent practice to develop.
-The lifters who see the best results are those who train with intention, paying attention to both what they're lifting and how they're lifting it.
+Like any technique, it takes consistent practice to develop.
+The lifters who get the most from it are those who train with intention, paying attention to both what they're lifting and how they're lifting it.

 Ready to train with more intention?
-Download Kenso to track your sessions and note which mental cues work best for your training progression.
+Visit Kenso to track your sessions and note which mental cues work best for your training progression.